MGCodesandStats/hotel-modelling/README files/lstm_adr.md

-# Forecasting ADR Trends For Hotels Using LSTM
+# Forecasting Average Daily Rate Trends For Hotels Using LSTM

 Here is how an LSTM model can be used to forecast the ADR (average daily rate) for hotels - a cornerstone metric within the industry.